 “I would like my money and then close the account please.”

-“No problem let me get the process started.”
+“No problem, let me get the process started.”
 And then she typed a lot, and out popped a couple of forms from the printer.
-Then she asked for my passport and I was asked to sign some forms, which I did and I was informed that I would have to take the forms to the cashiers to deposit $5 into the bank’s coffers to make my account live again, and then bring the forms and a receipt back to Ms A.
+Then she asked for my passport and I was asked to sign some forms, which I did, and I was informed that I would have to take the forms to the cashier to deposit $5 into the bank’s coffers to make my account live again, and then bring the forms and a receipt back to Ms. A.

 “Sir, we will have to charge you $5 for making this withdrawal.”